The City of Golden Domes

-Finally the time came for this so waited and expected trip to the capital of Ukraine.
+Finally the time came for this so awaited and expected trip to Kiev, the capital of Ukraine.
 Although not the first time in an ex-Soviet country, this is by far, one of the most important and largest of the ones I’ve been such as the neighbour Belarus, or the Baltic countries Lithuania, Latvia and Estonia.
 Certainly it was a show-off of power during that days together with Moscow, Saint Petersburg and Minsk.
 A very big city sightseeing-wise speaking, since it is almost everywhere where you will find beautiful and historical buildings, churches, monasteries and palaces.

 Something you must clear from your mind is any idea you might have of the city and Ukraine as general of being any dangerous.
 Of course it is not, minding the “obvious”, which is knowing where you are at all times and you don’t go to any areas where a tourist should not be on first place.
 People is pretty nice and kind across all levels and everywhere but unfortunately finding anyone speaking English was a challenge; signs worked well on this trip.

 With so much to see and do, 3 days in the city is the minimum you should consider, although it will be still short.
 We had 3 full days and this was not enough.
 Fortunately, the plan and route I created for each day, so fully loaded, was good to see the most important places and areas.
 It is therefore that the guide of sights below will be a long and in detail one.